dalenewman/Transformalize/Articles/TransformalizeNorthWind.md

 * As an OLAP cube data source
 * To feed an Elasticsearch, SOLR, or Lucene search engine.
-* To allow for faster, non-blocking, simpler, and no-join SQL queries.
+* To allow for easier and faster SQL queries.

 If you want to follow along, you'll have to: